The project only applies to WATS 4931/6921 students. Your project is worth 100% of your grade

 Components of Project:

-- Final Project Report or Manuscript - Due no later than April 29, 2017 (on Canvas)
+- Final Project Report or Manuscript - Due no later than May 1, 2017 by noon (on Canvas)

 Due dates for the project components and the entire organization of the course syllabus is timed to pace you with deadlines and milestones that will help you see your project through to completion.